 Embed a login form on your site using a shortcode

 There are two ways to embed a login form on your site: using a shortcode or a widget.
 Let’s start with the shortcode.
-The User registration plugin adds some shortcode actions that make it easy to customize the form.
+The User Registration add-on adds some shortcode actions that make it easy to customize the form.
 The parameters are listed on their site, and you can start with an example they provide:

 [gravityform action="login" description="false" logged_in_message="Yay!
 You are logged in!" registration_link_text="Register for my super awesome site" forgot_password_text="Stop forgetting your password" /]